 I’m humbled, happy and grateful when someone sees value in my work.
 Recognition indicates the potential of inviting engaged patients into the conversation.

-Boards, Steering Committees, etc. (pro bono)
+Boards, Steering Committees, etc. (past)

 Founding Co-Chair, HL7 Patient Empowerment Working Group